The 3 Myths About Motorcycle Safety

 The unexpected flood of motorcyclists on streets and expressways regularly gets drivers off guard, bike security in the spotlight for all drivers.
 What's more, a portion of the tried and true way of thinking is out and out wrong.

-In this article, EndoGear which provides quality biker apparel like kevlar motorcycle shirt, jeans, shoes, etc. presents to you 3 Myths about bike safety.
+In this article, EndoGear which provides quality biker apparel like Kevlar motorcycle shirt, best motorcycle jeans, Kevlar liners, etc. presents to you 3 Myths about bike safety.

 Myth #1: Bikers Use Leather As It Appears Cool